lhs banner

 What is the investment procedure for NRIs in India

-Another popular method is letting someone else is investing on your behalf.
-AMCs allow the power of attorney (PoA) holders to invest on your behalf and also can make changes in investment decisions.
-However, signatures of both the NRI investor and PoA holder must be present on the KYC documents if you seek to invest or redeem mutual funds in India.
+• Investing via Power of Attorney: AMCs allow the power of attorney (PoA) holders to invest on your behalf and also can make changes in investment decisions.
+However, the signatures of both the NRI investor and the PoA holder must be present on the KYC documents if you seek to invest in or redeem mutual funds in India.

 Mutual fund regulations for NRIs